Cycling Tour & Riding a Basket Boat in Hoi An, Vietnam

 - Windbreaker for the months of November – January

-You will cycle around the island and make a few pit stops.
-You will learn how a traditional basket boat is made, how to weave straw sleeping mats, and how to produce rice wine from scratch (you’ll get to try some!).
+In the course of the tour, you will learn how a traditional basket boat is made, how to weave straw sleeping mats, and how to produce rice wine from scratch (you’ll get to try some!).
 The rice wine factory also hosts a family of pigs.

 - The tour is available every day, all year round.